 TUES: Neutrality and Politics.
 Reading: Alan Patten, "Liberal Neutrality: An Interpretation and Defense"; also Jonathan Quong, "Paternalism and Perfectionism."
 Merely recommended: Martha Nussbaum, "Perfectionist Liberalism & Political Liberalism."
+Also merely recommended this week (and required for week 6): Steven Wall, "The Good Society."

 THUR: Is there a duty to vote?
-Reading: Jason Brennan, ""The Ethics of Voting, chapter 1, "Arguments for a Duty to Vote," and chapter 2, "Civic Virtue without Politics."
+Reading: Jason Brennan, "The Ethics of Voting, chapter 1, "Arguments for a Duty to Vote," and chapter 2, "Civic Virtue without Politics."